waliamar/Playfair-project/README.md

 Just open run.sh

 # Source
-For more info about playfair cipher go to https://en.wikipedia.org/wiki/Playfair_cipher \n To check and verify if project is working use https://planetcalc.com/7751/
+For more info about playfair cipher go to https://en.wikipedia.org/wiki/Playfair_cipher.
+To check and verify if project is working use https://planetcalc.com/7751/